-- (2) Members of the delivering team: - (a) The skip or vice-skip directing play shall be positioned between the backboards and the hog line of the playing end while their team is in the process of delivery.
-They shall have choice of position for the purpose of directing play. - (b) The players who are not in charge of the house or delivering a stone will take a position to sweep.
+(2) Members of the delivering team:

+The skip or vice-skip directing play shall be positioned between the backboards and the hog line, on the ice, of the playing end while their team is in the process of delivery.
+They shall have choice of position for the purpose of directing play.

-Penalty: If a team declares its own violation of Rule $7(2)(a)(b)$, all stones shall be allowed to come to rest before any action is taken.
+Penalty: If a team declares its own violation of Rule 7(2), all stones shall be allowed to come to rest before any action is taken.
 At this time, the non-offending team may allow the play to stand; or remove the stone just delivered from play and replace all affected stones as close as possible to their original positions.